gsunit/Data-Science-Preparation/README.md

    - 0.5: all elements uniformly distributed into some classes
    - GI (P) = 1 - sum_over_n(p_i^2) where
    - P=(p1 , p2 ,.......pn ) , and pi is the probability of an object that is being classified to a particular class.
+   - In Decision Tree, while calculating Gini Index for a feature:
+     - Feature divides the data into two nodes.
+Calculate Gini Impurity of both sections
+     - Weighted sum of Gini impurities of both nodes gives Gini Impurity for the feature

  </details>